LvdT/chowdown/_recipes/carbonara.md

 directions:
 - Fry the bacon in a frying pan, without adding fat
-- Whip the eggs, cream, pepper and cheese together
+- Whip the yolk, cream, pepper and cheese together
 - Cook and drain the pasta, save around 25 mL of the water
 - Dump the pasta in the pan with the bacon and sauté briefly
 - Add the pasta water to the sauce and whip it